Project Management Glossary: Key Terms

 3. Automated actual cost tracking

-4. Live CPI dashboards and trend analysis
+4. Live dashboards and trend analysis

-5. Predictive cost-at-completion forecasting
+5. Predictive cost forecasting

-6. Variance analysis and root cause identification
+6. Variance and root cause analysis

 7. Proactive monitoring and pattern detection